 Watering is possibly the most effective way of reducing Winter damage to your garden plants.

 Watering your garden during Winter may seem unnecessary.
 In some parts of Australia and during some seasons this is the case.
-However when prolonged dry periods occur in Winter, well timed watering can save your garden from stress, damage and even plant loss.
+However, when prolonged dry periods occur in winter, well-timed watering can save your garden from stress, damage and even plant loss.

 Watering is best done early in the day.
 This maximises the period of solar radiation absorption by the moist soil, ensures plant foliage is dry before nightfall and gives the plant time to absorb the water into tissues.
 Rapid cooling/freezing of water on plant tissue can cause damage and is avoided by applying water to the root zone only (ie not wetting foliage).
-Also plant cells plump with water will incur less damage in the cold than cells that have dried out.
+Also, plant cells plump with water will incur less damage in the cold than cells that have dried out.

 Pay particular attention to soil moisture content on cold days.
-Cold air is usually dry – you know how dry your face and hands can get during Winter.
-Combined with Winter winds, cold air can remove water from plants faster than roots can absorb it.
+Cold air is usually dry – you know how dry your face and hands can get during winter.
+Combined with winter winds, cold air can remove water from plants faster than roots can absorb it.

 With soil moisture and temperature an issue in winter, it follows that mulching has a role in preparing your garden for the colder months.
 The insulating properties of the mulch itself will guard against soil temperature extremes.
-A well mulched garden will retain soil moisture, enhancing the effects discussed above.
+A well-mulched garden will retain soil moisture, enhancing the effects discussed above.
 Both organic and gravel mulches are useful for achieving these goals.

 Young plant tissue is more susceptible to damage by the cold.
 To avoid new growth coming into the cold months, don’t fertilize your garden with nitrogen late in the growing season.

-BLUEDALE’S COLD WINTER SELECTION
+GARDENERS PLANTHUB COLD WINTER SELECTION